ska-telescope/ska-mid-itf-engineering-tools/chrome_extensions/bookmark_updater/README.md

 - No user interaction is required after the initial setup.

 ## Modifying the Extension
-To modify the list of bookmarks or the namespaces that need changing:
+To modify the list of bookmarks or the namespace:
 1. Open `background.js` in the `bookmark_updater` directory.
 2. Edit the `oldNamespace`, `newNamespace`, and `bookmarksToUpdate` variables as needed.
 3. Save your changes.
-4. Reload the extension in Chrome by going to `chrome://extensions/` and clicking the "Reload" button under the Bookmark Updater extension next to the enable toggle.
+4. Reload the extension in Chrome by going to `chrome://extensions/` and clicking the "Reload" button under the Bookmark Updater extension.

     ![alt text](reload_and_enable_toggle.png)

 ## Additional Notes
-- The extension logs updates to the Chrome DevTools console, which can be accessed via `chrome://extensions/` > "Inspect views" under the Bookmark Updater extension details.
+- The extension logs updates to the Chrome DevTools console, accessible via `chrome://extensions/` > "Inspect views" under the Bookmark Updater extension details.
 - If you encounter issues, try reloading the extension from the Chrome Extensions page.
-- The extension does not require any permissions beyond access to bookmarks, ensuring it operates securely and efficiently.
+- The extension requires only access to bookmarks, ensuring it operates securely and efficiently.